-- A comprehensive network of multi-parameter sensors at the WWTP
+- A comprehensive network of multi-parameter sensors at the wastewater treatment plant (WWTP)

-- New sensors for real-time in-situ (e.g. E.coli measurement - Digital Solution 1)
+- New sensors for real-time in-situ measurement (e.g. for E.coli measurement – Digital Solution 1)

 - Machine learning / statistical correlation to assess contamination risk

-Reuse of treated wastewater for irrigation purposes is a measure to reduce water stress and overexploitation of freshwater resources and Early Warning Systems are useful tools to enhance these practices, processing real time and off-line data from the WWTP for safe water reuse.
-Current water reuse applications are not yet based on digital solutions connecting providers of safe treated water (WWTPs) and end-users (e.g. farmers) and providing cross-sectoral coordination considering water quantity and quality requirements.
+Reuse of treated wastewater for irrigation purposes is a measure to reduce water stress and overexploitation of freshwater resources.
+Early warning systems are useful tools to enhance these practices, processing real-time and off-line data from the WWTP for safe water reuse.
+Current water reuse applications are not yet based on digital solutions that connect providers of safe treated water (WWTPs) with end-users (e.g. farmers) and provide cross-sectoral coordination taking into account water quantity and quality requirements.

-The new proposal on regulation of the European Parliament and the council on minimum requirements for water reuse addresses the need for utilities to introduce water reuse risk management plans, but does not provide clear guidance on the use of real-time data and early-warning approaches.
-At national level, the complexity of the water reuse Italian standards is actually seen as an obstacle to the further uptake of water reuse solutions, due to high administrative burden and associated costs for local authorities, reclaimed water suppliers and users.
+The new proposal for a regulation of the European Parliament and Council on minimum requirements for water reuse addresses the need for utilities to introduce water reuse risk management plans, but does not provide clear guidance on the use of real-time data and early-warning approaches.
+At national level, the complexity of the Italian water reuse standards is actually seen as an obstacle to the further uptake of water reuse solutions, due to high administrative burden and associated costs for local authorities, reclaimed water suppliers and users.
 Moreover, the national framework does not include risk management as a tool to be applied for safe water reuse and does not define requirements for the provision of information to the public.

 Limitations of current practices

-The Early Warning System allows wastewater utilities to implement site-specific risk-based Sanitation Safety Plan, that systematically improves, controls, monitors and shares with stakeholders and users health risks with the reuse of treated by maximizing the benefits of effective water reuse in productive agriculture.
+The early warning system allows wastewater utilities to implement a site-specific risk-based sanitation safety plan that systematically improves, controls, monitors and shares with stakeholders and users data on health risks associated with the reuse of treated water, maximizing the benefits of effective water reuse in productive agriculture.